roblox-aurora/rbx-net/docs/docs/install.md

 id: install
 title: Install for TypeScript
 ---
+The TypeScript version of RbxNet requires knowledge and usage of [roblox-ts](https://roblox-ts.com).

 ## From NPM
 RbxNet is available on NPM.
 To install it to your roblox-ts project, type the following in command line/terminal